agitter/MultiPCSF/README.md

 describes how to install the [msgsteiner] dependency, which is also required by Multi-PCSF.

+## Example
+BreastCancer.sh in the scripts subdirectory provides an example of how to run Multi-PCSF.
+Before running the script, the `msgpath` variable must be set to the location of the msgsteiner executable, including the file name.

 ## Data
 The breast cancer tumor sample data and protein-protein interaction network data described in the Multi-PCSF manuscript are provided as an example